Amazon Brand Registry Requirements in 2026: Cost, Documents and Approval Steps

 - The trademark is filed through unofficial registries

-- The brand uses a DBA instead of a registered trademark
+- The brand uses a DBA instead of a registered trademark.

 - The trademark class does not match the product category